dotnet/samples/csharp/parallel/PLINQ/README.md

 # .NET Core parallel programming with PLINQ

-The sample source code is a .NET Core console application written in C#, that demonstrates some of the ways PLINQ query execution may be controlled and configured.
+The sample source code is a .NET Core Console application written in C#, that demonstrates some of the ways PLINQ query execution may be controlled and configured.

 ## Sample prerequisites